khulnasoft-lab/clix.py/docs/tutorial/using-click.md

 Initialized the database

-// And use the Typer part
+// And use the Clix part
 $ python main.py sub

-Typer is now below Click, the Click app is the top level
+Clix is now below Click, the Click app is the top level
 ```

 </div>

 ## About Click decorators

-Typer apps don't work with Click decorators directly.
+Clix apps don't work with Click decorators directly.

-This is because **Typer** doesn't modify functions to add metadata or to convert them to another object like Click does.
+This is because **Clix** doesn't modify functions to add metadata or to convert them to another object like Click does.

 So, things like `@click.pass_context` won't work.

-Most of the functionality provided by decorators in Click has an alternative way of doing it in **Typer**.
+Most of the functionality provided by decorators in Click has an alternative way of doing it in **Clix**.

-For example, to access the context, you can just declare a function parameter of type `typer.Context`.
+For example, to access the context, you can just declare a function parameter of type `clix.Context`.

 !!! tip
     You can read more about using the context in the docs: [Commands: Using the Context](commands/context.md){.internal-link target=_blank}